Water Utility Worker - O&M

 - WORKING CONDITIONS

-- Heavy physical work; requires the ability to lift a maximum of 50 pounds, with or without assistance
+- Requires the ability to lift a maximum of 50 pounds, with or without assistance

 - Requires frequent lifting and carrying of objects weighing over 100 pounds, with assistance